tweag/chainsail/docs/algorithmic_parameters.md

 The question is then how many flatter distributions of this family we should simulate and which `beta` values to choose, in short, how the "schedule" looks like.

 ### Iterative schedule optimization
-RESAAS automatizes determination of the schedule by iteratively estimating increasingly better schedules from increasingly better Replica Exchange simulations.
+Chainsail automatizes determination of the schedule by iteratively estimating increasingly better schedules from increasingly better Replica Exchange simulations.
 After running a Replica Exchange simulation, its resulting samples are used to estimate an improved schedule.
 That improved schedule is then used to run a better Replica Exchange simulation, the results of which can then be used to calculate an even better schedule and so on and so forth.
 We refer to one such iteration as an `optimization super-iteration`.